 When using HEPA air filters, the noise levels can be pretty loud when the air purifiers are doing a lot of work.
 On the other hand, when you have an ionic filtration unit on the device, it can operate at a considerably low level of noise.

 That said, decibels (dB) are the unit of the noise level for these devices.
-And usually, the air purification devices should make around or less than 60 dB of noise.
+Usually, the air purification devices should make around or less than 60 dB of noise.
 But when there are issues with the system, the noise level can get excessively high.

 Nonetheless, before you get to know the in-depth answer to your question of why is my air purifier so loud, you need to know the different types of noises these devices make.
-Here is a brief description for each:
+Here is a brief answer for do air purifiers make noise:

 Air purification devices communicate through flashes and beeps.
 A beep, in a general sense, is a short tone that is typically high-pitched.
-And for most air purifiers, this beep indicates that the air filter requires replacement.
+For most air purifiers, this beep indicates that the air filter requires replacement.
 A beeping noise can also mean that the device requires a reset.

-In contrast, some of the air purifiers will integrate a Smart Filter Change Reminder feature.
+In contrast, some air purifiers will integrate a Smart Filter Change Reminder feature.
 This feature will alert you to replace the filter by combining or using a unique indicator.

 Click or Rattling

-You might hear a clicking or rattling sound when the front panel is closing or opening.
-These sounds are nothing but the noises that motor generally makes.
+You might hear a clicking or rattling sound when the front panel closes or opens.
+These sounds are nothing but the noises that the motor generally makes.
 It will make these sounds when calibrating.
 And they are not something that you need to worry about.

-The air purifiers can make a whispering sound when you set the fan speed at low mode.
+The air purifiers can whisper when you set the fan speed at low mode.
 Again, this sound is not something you would worry about.
-It is a totally normal thing for air purifiers.
+It is a normal thing for air purifiers.

 An air purifier can sometimes make a harsh hissing sound from the sensor when it is running slow or slowing down.
 It can emit the same sound when it is turned off as well.
 Just like the previous two, you should not worry about this sound.